 The feds hang on to tax refunds that are returned to the IRS because of mailing-address errors or that are never claimed by taxpayers because they didn’t file returns.
 The government also holds on to forgotten savings bonds, government-guaranteed mortgage-insurance refunds and government pensions that were never claimed.
 State governments hold onto uncashed dividend checks, returned utility deposits, unclaimed state-tax refunds and uncollected insurance benefits, among other things.
 (If a bank or other payer doesn’t have your last known address on file, it will turn over your money to the state in which the institution is incorporated.)
 It's like a gift you can give yourself!

 Anyone can search a state’s unclaimed property database (go to www.naupa.org for links) or go to www.missingmoney.com to search 39 states’ databases at once.

-If you got a big tax refund for 2014, you’re not alone: About 110 million taxpayers will received checks or direct deposits totaling over $300 billion.
-Why wait until the spring to get the money you really need now?
-If you’re a refund-receiving taxpayer, you’ve already overpaid your taxes via your initial 2015 paychecks -- banking at least a small refund next spring.
-Fix your tax withholding now to stop that refund from growing by delivering more of your money to you as you earn it.
+If you got a big tax refund for 2015, you’re not alone: The average refund was about $3,000 this year.
+Why wait until spring to get the money you really need now?
+If you’re a refund-receiving taxpayer, you’ve already overpaid your taxes via your initial 2016 paychecks -- banking at least a small refund next spring.
+As the year winds down, fix your tax withholding now to stop that refund from growing by delivering more of your money to you as you earn it.

 Simply ask your company’s payroll office for a W-4 form to claim extra allowances, and your take-home pay should rise on your next payday.
 To see how many allowances you should claim, try our easy-to-use withholding calculator.